kaikaiyao/kubernets/README.md

    ```

 3. **Test the Built Image**
-   To verify that the image is working correctly, run:
+   To verify that the image works correctly, run:
    ```powershell
    docker run -it --rm my_app /bin/bash
    ```